 For some students, all undergraduate requirements are satisfied through the completion of a bachelor’s degree in communication sciences and disorders.
 Applicants who completed a bachelor’s degree in another field may need to complete the required foundational courses after admission but before commencing graduate coursework.

 Some institutions allow students to complete undergraduate requirements through online courses as a way to more easily facilitate the admission process.

 Doctoral Degrees in Speech-Language Pathology

-Research Doctorate (PhD) in Speech-Language Pathology – Rather than being designed as practice-focused degrees for speech-pathologists, research-focused doctorates (PhD) are designed to prepare individuals for a career in academia or research.
+Research Doctorate (PhD) in Speech-Language Pathology – Research-focused doctorates (PhD) are designed to prepare individuals for a career in academia or research.